-The Platte River Parkway provides 10 miles of paved pathway through the Wyoming community of Casper.
-Also known as the Platte River Trails, this...
+The Platte River Trail provides 10 miles of paved pathway through the Wyoming community of Casper.
+The trail hugs both sides of the North Platte River...

 The Greenbelt Pathway offers more than a charming riverside stroll; as it links to a number of open spaces, it highlights the storied history and...

 The Upland-Uinta pathway connects the High School and the Community Recreation Center to residential neighborhoods, parks, and major business...

 Iowa/Bridger Trail is an asphalt trail with endpoints at Green River High School and Stratton-Meyers Park.
 This trail connects the high school to...

 The Cig-Conoco Pathway runs along the pipeline easement in Green River, Wyoming.
 It's an important connector, linking neighborhoods to parks, schools...